 - 5.40 It is also possible that there may be circumstances where it is clear that the Licensee could have done better in terms of customer engagement, contract management and performance and delivery but the impact on costs is not directly quantifiable.
 It may therefore not be straightforward to determine the proportion of further forecast costs which are economic and efficient.
-Some examples of where it may not be possible to quantify a portion of uneconomic costs are: - a) Where there is a lack of clarity over how costs may have been different if timescales had been planned better - b) Where the need for future costs arise as a result of poor performance by a service provider - 5.41 Where this is the case, we may require the Licensee to set out a remediation plan or submit an undertaking in respect of the impacted costs.
-We may also consider past poor performance when assessing future reopener applications or cost control submissions. - 5.42 The outcomes of good contract management should be reflected in the Licensee's delivery to its Business Plan and therefore subsumed within the incentive model.
-Equally, where we have identified issues with the Licensee's contract management we would expect the Remuneration Committee to take this into account in setting the remuneration policy.
+Some examples of where it may not be possible to quantify a portion of uneconomic costs are: - a) Where there is a lack of clarity over how costs may have been different if timescales had been planned better - b) Where the need for future costs arise as a result of poor performance by a service provider - 5.41 Where this is the case, we may require the Licensee to submit an undertaking to implement any lessons learned from the above scenarios to prevent them from reoccurring.
+We may also consider past poor performance when assessing future reopener applications or cost control submissions. - 5.42 The outcomes of good contract management should be reflected in the Successor Licensee's delivery to its Business Plan and therefore subsumed within the incentive model.
+Equally, where we have identified issues with the Successor Licensee's contract management, we would expect the Remuneration Committee to take this into account in setting the remuneration policy.
 Ofgem will have the power to review the Committee's policy.

-3. Material variations from the Business Plan submission and updated forecasts need to be explained via reopener applications and end-of-year reporting
+3. Material variations from the Business Plan submission and updated forecasts need to be explained via reopener applications and End-of-Year reporting

-- 5.43 The Licensee must ensure that it manages its costs well throughout the Cost Control Period.
-However, the level of uncertainty the Licensee is exposed to and the range of issues not known ahead of time could result in the Licensee departing from the forecast costs in the Business Plan. - 5.44 To mitigate against uncertainty, the Licensee has a range of flexibility options: - a) Budgetary flexibility, including the ability to reallocate internal resource costs across programmes and External Costs within programmes - b) Use over-recovery contingency to manage cashflows and small overspends - c) Utilise Uncertainty Mechanisms, including:
+- 5.43 The Successor Licensee must ensure that it manages its costs well throughout the Cost Control Period.
+However, the level of uncertainty the Successor Licensee is exposed to and the range of issues not known ahead of time could result in the Successor Licensee departing from the forecast costs in the Business Plan. - 5.44 To mitigate against uncertainty, the Successor Licensee has a range of flexibility options: